BurntRanch/chat/README.md

 That will launch the client.

 ## Contributing
-We love your contributions, But you have to make sure you don't do these mistakes:
+I appreciate any contributions, But you have to make sure you don't do these mistakes:
 1. Making a public pull request for a serious security vulnerability
 2. Making a pull request just to rename a variable (unless it causes inconsistencies in code)
 3. Making a pull request to delete a function that is needed with no reason (read the comments of every function to see why it exists first)